mbevand/silentarmy/README.md

 `$ make test`

-Note: one or two of the 196 expected solutions are sometimes missed due to a yet-to-be-fixed race when `NR_ROWS_LOG` is 20 (default).
-If it bothers you, edit `param.h` and define `NR_ROWS_LOG` to 19 but this will degrade performance by ~10%.

-On the subject of correctness, `silentarmy --nonces 10000` finds 18665 solutions (with `NR_ROWS_LOG` set to 19), so it is less than 1% off the theoretical expected average number of solutions of 1.88 per Equihash run at n,k=200,9.
+For more testing run `silentarmy --nonces 10000`.
+It should finds 18681 solutions which is less than 1% off the theoretical expected average number of solutions of 1.88 per Equihash run at (n,k)=(200,9).

 For installing, just copy `silentarmy` wherever.
-It has no dependencies;
-the OpenCL code is embedded in the binary.

 # Implementation details